 What of the claim that "Son of God" comes from Mithraism, and not Christianity?
 This is a fallacious claim, and is historically inaccurate.
 Christians believe that there are references to Jesus, who is called "the son," found not only in Psalm 2, but also in Proverbs 30:4, "Who has gone up to heaven and come down?
 Whose hands have gathered up the wind?
 Who has wrapped up the waters in a cloak?
 Who has established all the ends of the earth?
 What is his name, and what is the name of his son?
 Surely you know!"
 Luke 1:32 and Matthew 3:17 also demonstrate that the Son who is being referred to is Christ, with other points of the passage further clarified by John 3:13, Mark 16:19, Luke 24:51, Acts 1:9-11, and Ephesians 4:9-10.
 Another passage to consider is Hosea 11:1, "When Israel was a child, I loved him, and out of Egypt I called my son."
 This is quoted as a fulfillment of prophecy concerning the young Jesus in Matthew 2:13-15, which also implies that there is a Father.
 Other references include Exodus 4:22 and 2nd Samuel 7:14.
 Certainly the phrase "sons of God" also appears in both Testaments, however, this simply means that those who accept Jesus as savior are adopted as sons (and daughters) into God's family (John 1:12-13).

-The above passages have been mentioned to demonstrate that there are Old Testament references to this "son" which pre-dates Mithraism by several centuries.
+The above passages have been mentioned to demonstrate that there are Hebrew Bible references to this "son" which pre-dates Mithraism by several centuries.
 While it is true that there are several similarities between Christianity and Mithraism, if there was any borrowing, it was Mithraism borrowing from Christianity.
 Christianity teaches that Jesus came to die for the sins of mankind, and in doing so, initiated the New Covenant.
-The major doctrines of Jesus as the son of God (Zechariah 12:10), who is born of a virgin (Isaiah 7:14), was crucified (Psalm 22), the doctrine of blood atonement (Leviticus 17:11), the resurrection (Psalm 16:10), and salvation by faith (Habakkuk 2:4), among other things, are found within the Old Testament, which predates Mithraism.
+The major doctrines of Jesus as the son of God (Zechariah 12:10), who is born of a virgin (Isaiah 7:14), was crucified (Psalm 22), the doctrine of blood atonement (Leviticus 17:11), the resurrection (Psalm 16:10), and salvation by faith (Habakkuk 2:4), among other things, are found within the Hebrew Bible, which predates Mithraism.

 A final point to consider is historicity.
 Mithras, regardless of which religion we speak of - whether in Zoroastrianism, in Persian or in Mithraism itself, is a mythological being, and is not a historical person.
 On the other hand, Jesus is a historical person.
 Along with the twenty seven New Testament documents, which are continually affirmed by historical data and archaeological research, we have the testimony of the early church fathers, along with quite a few non-Christian sources, such as Suetonius, Pliny the Younger, Flavius Josephus, Thallus, and others.
 We have more historical documents which make mention of Jesus and the events of His life and death (along with references to His follower's claim of His resurrection) than we do for Emperor Tiberius Caesar.
 If you remove Dr. Luke, who wrote the gospel of Luke and the book of Acts in the New Testament, this leaves only nine sources for Tiberius.
 Another example is Julius Caesar's "crossing the Rubicon," which is reported in two ancient sources, one of which is quoting the other.
 When compared to these and other examples, if we throw out the historicity of Jesus, we have to throw out a great deal of history as well.